A Custom Home Building Guide

 Even the strictest of building inspectors doesn’t intimidate our experienced team.

-Where applicable, our design team considers regional concerns -- such as load-bearing capacity for average area snowfall amount, or windows that offer greater resistance to high winds and drafts.
+Our design team considers regional concerns -- such as load-bearing capacity for average area snowfall amount, or windows that offer greater resistance to high winds and drafts.

 After the final home plan is complete, it’s digitally rendered using our Mitek E-frame engineering program, which helps determine: